asreview/asreview/docs/source/guides/sim_overview.rst

 More detail on specific model and simulation settings can be found in the Simulation options section.
-For how to prepare your data, see :doc:`datasets`.
+For how to prepare your data, see :doc:`../intro/datasets`.